dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 		captus-assemble_assembly_stats.tsv  captus-assemble_length_stats.tsv  captus-assemble_report.html          MELI_Dysoxylum_alliaceum__captus-asm
 		captus-assemble_depth_stats.tsv     captus-assemble.log               MELI_Aglaia_spectabilis__captus-asm

-* Now copy the assemble report to your laptop
+* Now copy the assembly report to your laptop

 #### THIS NEEDS TO BE TYPED IN A WINDOW ON YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
 JUST OPEN A NEW TERMINAL WINDOW.